ryadzenine/dotfiles/README.md

 #### Utility

  * `Ctrl-p` after pasting - Use `p` to paste and `Ctrl-p` to cycle through previous pastes.
 Provided by YankRing.
- * `,yr` - view the yankring - a list of your previous copy commands. also you can paste and hit `ctrl-p` for cycling through previous copy commands
  * `,ig` - toggle visual indentation guides
  * `,cf` - Copy Filename of current file (full path) into system (not vi) paste buffer
  * `,cn` - Copy Filename of current file (name only, no path)